About

 UKRAINE CRISIS: Following the criminal invasion of Ukraine by the Russian Federation, many Ukrainian academics are in need of financial, material, and other forms of assistance.
 If you would like to help, the best place to start is by supporting the programme run by the Council for Academics at Risk (CARA).

-First and foremost, I am historian of knowledge and the way it changes across time and place, focussing in particular on the period between the 16th and 19th centuries.
-I have written about the history of philosophy, science, medicine, scholarship, theology, orientalism, and legal and political thought.
+I study how knowledge has been produced and and the way it changes across time and place.
+I have written about the history of science, philosophy, medicine, scholarship, theology, orientalism, and legal and political thought.
 The history of pre-modern knowledge is at the moment a very exciting field: if you’d like to know more about it, you might enjoy this Blog on the website of the Oxford Centre for Intellectual History.

 If you are a student and cannot get hold of my publications electronically or in your institutional library, please get in touch and I shall supply you with an electronic copy where it is available.